Britpop (Robbie Williams album): Release and promotion

 "I set out to create the album that I wanted to write and release after I left Take That in 1995.
 It was the peak of Britpop and a golden age for British Music.
-I’ve worked with some of my heroes on this album; it's raw, there are more guitars and it's an album that's even more upbeat and anthemic than usual.
+I've worked with some of my heroes on this album; it's raw, there are more guitars and it's an album that's even more upbeat and anthemic than usual.
 There's some 'Brit' in there and there's certainly some 'pop' too – I'm immensely proud of this as a body of work and I'm excited for fans to hear this album".

 On 19 August 2025, Williams announced a concert at Dingwalls in Camden Town, London, for 9 October 2025 in promotion of the album, dubbed as Long 90's.
 Marked as the smallest ticketed show of his career to date, it saw him perform both his debut solo album Life thru a Lens and Britpop in full.
 Following the show, Williams announced further Long 90's performances in similarly smaller venues for February 2026, taking place in Glasgow, Liverpool, London and Wolverhampton.

 On 16 September 2025, the album's release date was delayed from the original date of 10 October 2025 to 6 February 2026, to avoid competing with The Life of a Showgirl by Taylor Swift.
 Williams said: "I could pretend it's not, but it is.
 It's selfish.
 I want a 16th No 1 album."

+On 16 January 2026, the standard edition of the album was surprise released on digital platforms without prior announcement.
+The deluxe version of the album was digitally released on 19 January 2026.

+Music style and themes

+Although titled Britpop, reviews noted that the album uses the 1990s British guitar-pop era primarily as a pretext: it blends Britpop signifiers (anthemic choruses, retro indie guitars) with pivotal stylistic departures into glam-rock, synth-pop, electronic ballad, orchestral pop and other contemporary rock textures.

+Lyrically, critics noted Williams oscillating between self-mythology and self-awareness—writing about fame, identity, public perception and vulnerability—while also including more character-driven or referential pieces.